collective/collective.mailchimp/README.rst

 .. _plone.app.registry: http://pypi.python.org/pypi/plone.app.registry

 collective.mailchimp is tested on Plone 4.x and should work on Plone > 3.3
-(with the appropriate version pins).
+(with the appropriate version pins for plone.app.registry and z3c.form).

 Installation